-If you come from a non-tipping culture like me, tipping won’t come to you naturally and it will take a bit of an effort to understand when to do it, how to do it and how much to tip.
-Tipping in Mexico is actually customary on many occasions, and if you leave a restaurant without leaving a tip you may get a dirty look and even get followed outside by angry waiters (don’t ask me how I know!) and you may end up in the list of bad customers (ok, that may be an exaggeration, but you get the idea!).
+Tipping in Mexico is actually customary on many occasions, and if you leave a restaurant without leaving a tip, you may get a dirty look and even get followed outside by angry waiters (don’t ask me how I know!), and you may end up in the list of bad customers (ok, that may be an exaggeration, but you get the idea!).

-What You Must Know About Tipping In Mexico
+What To Know About Tipping In Mexico

 The currency in Mexico

 The currency used in Mexico is the peso, which you’ll see marked as “$” throughout the country.
-At the time of writing, the currency exchange is around 20 Mexican pesos to a US dollar.
+At the time of writing, the currency exchange is around 17 Mexican pesos to a US dollar.

 Although in some places you can pay in US dollars, it’s always best to carry Mexican pesos with you on your trip – you are in Mexico, of course!

-Don’t worry though, you won’t need to take a whole stash of pesos with you before you go.
+Don’t worry, though; you won’t need to take a whole stash of pesos with you before you go.
 There are plenty of places where you can withdraw money throughout Mexico’s towns and cities, and you can replenish your cash when you’ve spent it all on good food and souvenirs.

 Pesos are obviously the go-to currency for tipping in Mexico.
 Specifically, you should always ensure you have small change so that you can tip without having to always use a large bill (which would get very expensive very quickly).